 - CBD type: Full-spectrum

-Charlotte’s Web now offers a range of CBD products, including their gummies for sleep.
-Their raspberry-flavored gummies contain 10 mg per serving and 60 gummies per pack.
-Their sleep formula also includes melatonin as an ingredient.
+Charlotte’s Web now offers a range of CBD products, including their Calm gummies.
+Their lemon-lime flavored gummies contain 10 mg per serving and 60 gummies per pack.

 - Serving size: 1/2 dropper